"the real journey of discovery consists not in seeking new landscapes, but in having new eyes"

 I feel, just like Cartier-Bresson felt, that the camera is an extension of my eye.
 And although a photograph is seen with the eye, it is made with the mind.
 And my mind always seems to be surveying the constant movement in which life unfolds because great moments are born from great opportunity.
 Capturing that moment in time keeps us living that moment forever.

-I love shooting so many different things at home and abroad...but my main focus is on Stock Photography, with my images being represented by Corbis, Getty Images and many others.
+I love shooting so many different things at home and abroad...but my main focus is on travel and stock photography, with my images being represented by Corbis, Getty Images and many others.
 I have also taught Photography and Photoshop for many years at different schools and in 2011 was honored to win Outstanding Instructor of the Year at UCLA Extension.
-In late 2011, I moved with my fiance Holly to the gorgeous city of Sedona, Arizona which was a move long time in coming.
+In late 2011, I moved with my fiancée Holly to the gorgeous city of Sedona, Arizona which was a move long time in coming.
 And though I haven't shot film in years, I realize that photography is more than talking about pixels.
 It is about vision, ideas and the willingness to allow your imagination to soar.